georgetown-analytics/MFP3/README.md

 Team Members: MD Alam, Riley Back, Melissa Burn, Michael Iapalucci, Murali Kannan

-Methodology: Assess the sentiment of news headlines about the subject IPO for the period leading up to and immediately after the IPO release (NLP = Empathy).
-Then, using a classification-focused machine learning algorithm trained on 5500 headlines covering 16 IPOs between 2010 and 2017, predict whether the stock will rise or fall in the first 3 months.
+Methodology: Assess the sentiment of news headlines about the subject IPO for the period leading up to and after the IPO release.
+Then, using a classification-focused machine learning algorithm trained on 5500 headlines covering 16 IPOs between 2010 and 2017, train a prediction model on the target of whether the stock will rise or fall in the first 3 months.
+After training, the model was tested on a newer IPO, released subsequent to the first data capture.

 Required Input:
 > FOR THE IPO: IPO Company, ticker symbol, industry, release date, manager, offer price